runtimeverification/erc20-semantics/erc20.md

 module ERC20
 ```

-### Syntax
+## 3.1 Syntax

 A K definition consists of three major parts, often mixed:
 syntactic definitions, configuration definitions, and semantic
 rules.
-We start by defining the ERC20 syntax.
+We start by defining the ERC20-K syntax.

-#### Values and Addresses
+### 3.1.1 Values and Addresses

-ERC20 refers to two major types of data: `Value` and `Address`.
+ERC20-K refers to two major types of data: `Value` and `Address`.
 We assume that any implementation provides an additional `Bool`
-type and avoid including Booleans as values here.
+type and thus we avoid including Booleans as values here.
-It is not difficult to see that although the original ERC20
+It is not difficult to see that although the ERC20 standard is
-standard is presented using specific types for values and
+presented using specific types for values and
 addresses, namely `uint256` and `address`, respectively, its
 semantics is rather independent of these.
 They can be regarded as *parameters* of the specification.